shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 &nbsp;

 As the Licensor adopting this template, you have the flexibility to designate other platforms.
 However, the responsibility for this choice rests entirely with you.
-* This License Template was primarily written with Twitch and YouTube in mind as common distribution platforms for Derivative Works, due to their widespread use and features.
+* This License Template is primarily written with Twitch and YouTube in mind as common distribution platforms for Derivative Works.
 * If you add platforms beyond or instead of Twitch and YouTube, you MUST confirm the following:
-   * Functional Compatibility with this License: The platform must genuinely support the core mechanisms and spirit of the VOD Reaction License.
+   * Functional Compatibility with this License: The platform must genuinely support the core mechanisms of the VRL.
 Key functionalities to verify include:
       * The platform's general ability to host and publicly display video content.
-      * Clear and practical ways for Licensees to provide Attribution to you (as required by Clause 3.b of your License).
+      * Clear and practical ways for Licensees to provide Attribution to you.
-      * Reasonable public access to content and features that allow the grant-back rights (Clause 4 of your License) to operate as intended (e.g., for you to view and potentially reuse their work).
+      * Reasonable public access to content and features that allow the grant-back rights to operate as intended (e.g., for you to view and potentially reuse their work).
    * No Conflict with the Platform's Terms of Service (ToS):
-      * The chosen platform's own Terms of Service must not conflict with the rights granted or obligations imposed by your VOD Reaction License.
+      * The chosen platform's own Terms of Service must not conflict with the rights granted or obligations imposed by your customized VRL.
-      * If a platform's ToS would prevent or fundamentally contradict how this license is meant to work, that platform should not be listed by you as a Permitted Platform.
-* Guidance if Unsure: If you are unsure about a platform's suitability regarding these points, it is advisable to conduct thorough research, seek advice if necessary, or limit your Permitted Platforms to those you are confident are compatible (such as Twitch and YouTube).
+* If you are unsure about a platform's suitability regarding these points, it is advisable to limit your Permitted Platforms to those you are confident are compatible (such as Twitch and YouTube).
 </details>

 <details>
 <summary>Customizing Clause 3.f: Adding Your Own Rules</summary>
 &nbsp;

-The VOD Reaction License Version 0.5 template includes an optional section, Clause 3.f "Additional Restrictions by Licensor," where you can add your own custom rules.
+The License Template includes an optional section, Clause 3.f "Additional Restrictions by Licensor," where you can add your own custom rules.

-Crucially, the License itself limits the types of rules you can add in this section.
+The License limits the types of rules you can add in this section.
 As stated in the main text of Clause 3.f, your custom restrictions may only pertain to (i) the permissibility of commercial use, and (ii) conditions regarding the Derivative Work itself.
 You cannot add restrictions unrelated to these topics (e.g., demanding royalties or requiring social media follows).

 If you have no rules to add, simply replace the placeholder comment in your license text with the word "None.".

 Understanding the Default Rule for Commercial Use:
-Before you decide, please be aware of the important default behavior set in Clause 2 of the License: If you do not add a specific restriction on commercial use in Clause 3.f, commercial use WILL BE PERMITTED.
-Therefore, you only need to add a rule here if you wish to *change* this default permission.
+Please be aware of the default behavior set in Clause 2: If you do not add a specific restriction on commercial use in Clause 3.f, commercial use WILL BE PERMITTED.

 How to Use Clause 3.f:
-You can use this section to set your policy on commercial use and to add specific conditions regarding the Derivative Work.

 * To PROHIBIT commercial use: You must add an explicit rule here to override the default.

   Example: Commercial use of the Derivative Work is not permitted under this license.

    When prohibiting "commercial use," the question of whether standard platform monetization features—such as YouTube's Super Chat, Membership Gifts, Super Thanks, or Twitch's Bits, Subscriptions, and Sub Gifts—are included in the definition of "commercial use" can be ambiguous and a potential source of conflict.
-Therefore, if you establish a rule prohibiting or restricting commercial use, it is recommended that you explicitly clarify how these features are to be treated.
+It is recommended that you explicitly clarify how these features are to be treated.

 * To add OTHER conditions regarding the Derivative Work: You can also list other brand-safety or conduct rules, as long as they relate directly to the content of the Derivative Work.